CosmWasm/cosmwasm/README.md

 If you followed the [instructions above](#Creating), you should have a runable smart contract.
-You may notice that all of the Wasm exports are taken care of by `lib.rs`, which should shouldn't need to modify.
+You may notice that all of the Wasm exports are taken care of by `lib.rs`, which you shouldn't need to modify.
 What you need to do is simply look in `contract.rs` and implement `instantiate` and `execute` functions, defining your custom `InstantiateMsg` and `ExecuteMsg` structs for parsing your custom message types (as json):

 ```rust
 #[entry_point]